abienvenu/Kyela/README.md

 You can create a file in Resources/translations called "faq-me.en.html" or "about-me.en.html" to add questions/answers to the FAQ or About page.
 See "faq.en.html" for the structure to be used.

 For further customisation, you have to edit the code.
-Because of the licence (Affero GPL), you must publish the modified code as soon as your project is online.
+Because of the licence (GNU Affero GPL), you must publish the modified code as soon as your project is online.

 CHANGELOG
 ---------